 Grant also represents clients in employment law matters, including as first-chair at hearings in federal district court, defending a client against allegations of stolen proprietary information and defamation.

-Before joining the firm, Grant clerked in the General Counsel’s office at Norfolk Southern Corporation, and has since helped represent the firm’s railroad clients in environmental and toxic tort matters.
+Before joining the firm, Grant clerked in the General Counsel’s office at Norfolk Southern Corporation and has since helped represent the firm’s railroad clients in environmental and toxic tort matters.
 Having attended the National Railroad Trial College, he is a member of the National Association of Railroad Trial Counsel.

 Education